 “Yeah, just did that,” I say with a grin.
 It’s probably an incredibly goofy grin, but right now I don’t care, because making Norah come is always a satisfying experience even if this time I really do wish she could have been a little bit quieter about it.
 I look down and see that, while my attention was--ahem-elsewhere, I totally squirted all over her thigh.
 I run my finger over it, picking up as much as I can, then slip it into my mouth and lick it clean.
 Salty.

 Norah’s face scrunches up adorably.
-“Gross,” she says, crossing her room to pull a dirt t-shirt out of a hamper.
+“Gross,” she says, crossing her room to pull a dirty t-shirt out of a hamper.
 She uses it to wipe her leg and throws it back into the hamper, then picks up the jeans she had been about to get into when she decided to switch to sexcapades instead and puts them on.
-She puts on a flannel shirt, as well grabs Salvatore out of her closet and tosses him over her shoulder, and slips into a pair of Keds without bothering to tie the laces.
+She puts on a flannel shirt as well, grabs Salvatore out of her closet and tosses him over her shoulder, and slips into a pair of Keds without bothering to tie the laces.

 “Let’s go,” she says, and soon I’m being led out of her house and down the street to the house next door.
 Caroline’s waiting for us there, dressed in a denim skirt and a lacy tank-top, and we wait for a couple of minutes until we watch Tris’ car pull into the driveway.